adamghill/django-fbv/docs/source/index.md

 ## Prior art

 - The `render_view` decorator was forked from `render_to` in the delightful https://github.com/skorokithakis/django-annoying library.
-- The `favicon_file` and `favicon_emoji` code is from the superb https://adamj.eu/tech/2022/01/18/how-to-add-a-favicon-to-your-django-site/ blog post.
+- The `file`, `favicon_file` and `favicon_emoji` code is from the superb https://adamj.eu/tech/2022/01/18/how-to-add-a-favicon-to-your-django-site/ blog post.

 ```{toctree}
 :maxdepth: 2